jamessimon31/osticket-prereqs/README.md

 ---

-## 📚 Notes

-* This guide is intended for educational and lab environments
-* Additional hardening is recommended for production deployments
-* Database and email configuration are completed during the web installer
+## osTicket is Installed and is ready to Configure

 ---